Jo Flint., Registered MBACP Integrative Counsellor

 I offer a confidential and professional counselling and psychotherapy service from my private practice based near Axminster, East Devon, which is also easily accessible from Dorset and Somerset.

-As an Integrative Counsellor I believe that there is no single counselling/therapy model that is effective for the range of life-crises and other issues that clients bring to counselling.
+As an Integrative Counsellor I believe that there is no single counselling approach that is effective for the range of life-crises and other issues that clients bring to counselling.
 The way I work draws on my training in a range of humanistic approaches which informs my thinking, and allows me to work in a way that is most appropriate to my clients' needs at any given time.
-Rather than attempting to "fix' you, I view my role as a facilitator, enabling you, the client, to explore and discover a creative and hopeful way forward.
+Rather than attempting to "fix' you, I view my role as a facilitator, enabling you, the client, to explore and discover a creative way forward to achieving your full potential.
 Central to the way I practice as a Counsellor, is my passionately held belief that it is the quality of the therapeutic relationship which develops between client and Counsellor that provides the space for the psychological and emotional healing to take place.

 How Counselling can Help: